noguchisatoshi/Wavy-Transformer/README.md

 ## Contents

+This repository comprises two main components:

+* **NLP Tasks**: Everything related to pretraining the BERT-base model, fine-tuning on downstream benchmarks (GLUE and SQ2AD), and analyzing oversmoothing behavior.
+* **CV Tasks**: Scripts and examples for ImageNet object classification using Vision Transformers, including training, evaluation, and analyzing oversmoothing behavior.

 ## Citation

 A formal citation will be provided here as soon as our paper is publicly available (arXiv / conference proceedings, currently in preparation).
 In the meantime, if you find *Wavy Transformer* useful for your research or applications, please consider pointing to this repository.

 <!-- BibTeX entry will appear here after submission -->